nxp-mcuxpresso/mcuxsdk-doc/boards/kw47loc/releaseNote/topics/known_issue_other_limitations.md

     -   Platform low power modes not fully enabled in this release.
     -   FRO32K mode not fully supported in this release.
 -   Buttons (SW2/SW3) do not wake up device when it is in low power
--   Low power reference design applications do not work properly with armgcc toolchain
+-   Low power reference design applications are not supported for the armgcc toolchain from zip archives.
+Please use MCUXpresso IDE or IAR toolchains for development using these applications.
+-   Some connection events may be missed by the NBU core firmware when an asynchronous wake up is triggered from the application core.

 **Parent topic:**[Known issues](../topics/known_issues.md)